Military mom never gave up on her goal... 17 years later, she made it

 Her husband is the one in the U.S. military, but Melissa Gillespie gives new meaning to the phrase "warrior mom."
 The mom of three earned her bachelor's degree in nursing from Southern New Hampshire University on Mother's Day this year...
 17 years after she started working on it.

-Gillespie, 37, began her quest to be the first in her family to earn a bachelor's degree when she was the mom of one toddler and her husband, Quinton — an auxiliary mechanic in the Navy — was stationed in Silverdale, Washington.
+Gillespie, 37, began her quest to be the first in her family to earn a bachelor's degree when she was a new mother and her husband, Quinton — an auxiliary mechanic in the Navy — was stationed in Silverdale, Washington.
 She enrolled in Olympic College and started classes toward an associate degree in nursing.

 Three moves, two more children, one long separation and many deployments later, she never lost sight of her goal.

-Note: Editor's note: This story originally misstated the number of years that Gillespie worked on her degree, and has been update with the most accurate information.